ue22-p20/web-intro/notebooks/18-other-html-tags.md

 * write your complete resume; you should have 2 files
   * `resume.html`
   * `resume.css`
-* at this point, you may think of it as if it were a word document
+* at this point, you may think of it as (if it were) a word document
   * with a header that has your details and photo
   * and the 4 well structured sections,
   * again 'experience', 'education', 'skills' and 'languages'
 * try to print it in a PDF file, to evaluate how it fits with respect to an A4 page
-* **NOTE** that next course will address overall layout in greater details, (i.e. the relative place of all pieces wrt one another)
+* **NOTE** that next course will address overall layout in greater details
+  (i.e. the relative place of all pieces wrt one another)
   so do not spend too much time on trying to make best usage of space at this point